 Jean-Baptiste Siméon Chardin - The Silver Goblet, c.1730

 During my visit there was a special exhibition taking place which showcased the costume designs for the BBC historical drama series - Versailles, currently on BBC2 and I-Player.
 The costumes were absolutely exquisite, and the detailing on the buttons and embroidery on the mens designs was amazing as you can see from the close ups below.
+I was reminded of the wonderful costumes I saw earlier this year at Venice Carnival (here).
 That the costume designers go to such lengths for something that will probably only get minutes of airplay at most, shows a true dedication to their craft.

 Making my way around the first floor I arrived at the modern collection of 19th and 20th century art.
 This being France, the Impressionists and their radicalism in art during that period were particularly well represented.